realkoder/online-shop-support/README.md

-# Implementing Support Application for an Online Shop 🛍️
+# Support Application for an Online Shop 🛍️

 Although I'm not **yet** fluent in _Ruby & Ruby on Rails_, I enjoy a good challenge.
 That’s why I’m excited to take on this task using _Ruby on Rails_ as a full stack framework.
 This document will serve as a record of my process and maybe you’ll find it interesting too. 📚